aniketh0418/Finance-Data-Processing-and-Access-Control-Backend/API_DOCUMENTATION.md

-# Zorvyn Finance Analytics API Documentation
+# Finance Data Processing and Access Control Backend

-Welcome to the Zorvyn Finance Analytics API documentation!
+Welcome to the API documentation!
 This guide provides a comprehensive overview of the available endpoints, required parameters, and response structures.
 Additionally, you will find a "Trial Guidance" section to help you get started testing the system immediately.

 ---